Profile information

 Cultural exchange and learning opportunities

 Travellers who join this cultural exchange will experience a space where art and land coexist in a very direct, lived way.
-This is a place that hosts artists, performances, and gatherings, while also embracing the everyday rhythms of rural life, caring for animals, (horse, dogs, cats and goats) building, growing food, and repairing what is needed.
-Cultural exchange happens as much around a shared table or in the fields as it does in a studio or during a performance.
+This is a place that hosts artists, performances, and gatherings, while also embracing the everyday rhythms of rural life, caring for animals, (horse, dogs, cats and goats) building, growing food, (if the goats don't get there first) and repairing what is needed.
+Cultural exchange happens as much around a shared table or in the fields.
 It becomes an ongoing dialogue between making, thinking, and living together.

-As a costume designer, my practice is closely connected to materials, bodies, and storytelling.
+As a costume designer, my practice is closely connected to materials.
 I also study and work with scientific drawing, with a focus on botanical subjects and birds.
-I offer drawing and painting sessions, including watercolour techniques, as well as nature and observational drawing that engage closely with the surrounding landscape.
+Many of our dinners with friends will end up with everybody drawing and talking around the table.
+I can offer drawing and painting sessions, including watercolour techniques, as well as nature and observational drawing that engage closely with the surrounding landscape.
 I can also teach sewing and basic textile skills, from making and mending to exploring how garments can carry identity, memory, and expression.

 Help

-We are looking for someone who would enjoy being part of our little rural life, for small periods of time, and helping out with daily tasks around the land and the animals.
+We are looking for someone who would enjoy being part of our little rural life, for small periods of time, and helping out with daily tasks around the land, the animals, and some reconstruction tasks.

 There’s always something happening here, from setting up fences and creating shelters for the animals, (actually we need to build a chicken coop) to small agricultural tasks and caring for the space.
 We are also slowly restoring parts of the houses, so if you enjoy hands-on projects and learning by doing, you’ll feel at home.